JustinGOSSES/justingosses-website/data/morepages/code.md

 It serves as a good reminder what isn't completely done and helps to prioritize.

 ### What types of code do I write?
 I write machine-learning, data visualization, and web development code.
-Mostly, I write in Python or JavaScript with smaller amounts of Ruby, R, PHP, sed/awk, C++, and Java.
+Mostly, I write in Python or JavaScript with smaller amounts of C#, R, Ruby, PHP, sed/awk, and Java.
 A lot of my side projects are in JavaScript as it is the easiest for me to jump into and quickly produce something with an easy to share visual.

+### More Recent Side-Projects
+- LLM Assisted Geology Descriptions of Arbitrary Locations = LAGDAL.
+[Code repository](https://github.com/JustinGOSSES/LAGDAL). and [blog post post mortem on what was learned](http://localhost:3000/blog/LLM-AI-bot-for-geology-field-trips-PostMortem)
+- Using Python to turn LIDAR topography datasets into relative elevation maps to [show Houston's topography](http://localhost:3000/blog/why-buffalo-bayou-does-not-drain-to-the-sea).
+- Automated [measurement and detection of changes in government datasets overtime](http://localhost:3000/blog/measuring-changinges-in-gov-data-over-time) (for those that don't provide versioning history) using the internet archive

 ### Previous Side-Projects
 - Assembled a <a href="https://54.87.153.110/raspberry-shake-personal-seismometer/">Raspberry Shake, a personal seismometer</a>.